Mazda Scrum: Complete Guide

 Generations & Suzuki Carry Equivalents

 The Scrum has tracked the Carry through four generations.
-Each one is mechanically identical to its Carry counterpart — only the model codes and badges differ.
+Each one is mechanically identical to its Carry counterpart, with only the model codes and badges differing.

-Generation 4 (2013-present) — Corresponds to Suzuki Carry 11th gen. Model code DG16T.
+Generation 4 (2013-present): Corresponds to Suzuki Carry 11th gen. Model code DG16T.
 Powered by the R06A engine with variable valve timing.
-Not yet import-eligible for the US market.
+Not yet import eligible for the US market.
+In February 2026, Mazda announced the first major refresh in 13 years, bringing new LED headlights, a full safety suite with automatic emergency braking, and a lower starting price than the equivalent Carry.

 Specifications